Hingle History, Family Crest & Coats of Arms

 Hingle Settlers in United States in the 20th Century

-- Alexander M. Hingle, aged 27, who emigrated to the United States, in 1912
+- Alexander M. Hingle, aged 27, who immigrated to the United States, in 1912

 - Alex Hingle, aged 28, who settled in America, in 1914

-- Dorostan Hingle, aged 25, who emigrated to the United States, in 1923
+- Dorostan Hingle, aged 25, who immigrated to the United States, in 1923

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)